Study in UK

 At a UK university you'll be mixing with people from all over the world, whose different backgrounds and new perspectives will add to your experience.
 There are around 500,000 postgraduate students in the UK and at many universities and colleges more than 30 per cent of these are international.
 You'll meet students from Asia, Africa, Europe, the Americas and Australasia, and will gain an insight into their customs and culture that will shape your view of the global economy in which you'll soon be looking to make your career.

 When you come to the UK, you get four countries in one: England, Scotland, Wales and Northern Ireland.
 Each has its own distinctive history, landscape and modern culture.
 And, because they're all within easy reach of one another, they're easy to explore.
 The national air, rail, coach and bus networks will get you almost anywhere in the UK - so you won't need a car, as you might in some countries.
 Discounts or special rates are generally available for students on most forms of transport.
-All international students staying in the UK for a period of six months or more will qualify for free healthcare through the National Healthcare Service.
+All international students staying in the UK for a period of six months or more will qualify for subsidized healthcare through the National Healthcare Service.

 It's easy to see the rest of Europe.
 The Channel Tunnel, cheap flights and ferries mean that you're never too far away from the other great capital cities of the European mainland.
 The closeness of the rest of Europe means that many institutions offer work placements and periods of study there.